 Regular readers will know that my improving ability to read is among the most precious and surprising gifts of My Serrapeptase Adventure.
 My ability to read has improved, gradually, but consistently, since my eyesight and visual perception began becoming clearer in November 2006.

 I still need a lot of practice and must make a considerable effort to improve my fluency, but reading is already a much more useful pleasure than it ever was before my adventure started.

 My Serrapeptase Adventure began when a friend told me about The ‘Miracle’ Enzyme, Serrapeptase and asked me to help her find more information about it on the internet.
 One of the greatest gifts I found that day was a series of clips from radio interviews from The Power Hour radio show, with Robert Redfern, The Serrapeptase Guy, which enabled me to learn more about Serrapeptase without having to read vast quantities of text – something which my eyesight would not have enabled me to do at the time.

 From the very earliest days of My Serrapeptase Adventure, I have been in no doubt that its most life-changing and life-saving gift has been to enable me to escape the impact of the ‘toxic cocktail’ of prescription medication in February 2006.

-My adventure continues to be an amazing opportunity to learn, which provides me with as many question as answers.
+My adventure continues to be a fantastic opportunity to learn, which provides me with as many questions as answers.
 My efforts to discover the truth about the multitude of medications that I used to take are, perhaps, the most obvious examples of this.

 In February 2008 I wrote: